 That depends.
 You need to consult your purchase agreement to get the specifics.
-Generally, developers will not permit it without their consent, which means you’ll need to consult with them and a legal representative.
-There have been incidents where an unauthorized assignment sale has resulted in of the original agreement being terminated, and the deposit withheld!
+Generally developers will not permit an assignment sale without their consent, which means you’ll need to consult with them and a legal representative.
+There have been incidents where an unauthorized assignment sale has resulted in the original agreement being terminated, and the deposit withheld!

-Is there a standard legal form for these type of sales?
+Is there a standard legal form for these types of sales?

 Yes, there are two: OREA Form 150 Assignment of Agreement of Purchase and Sale Condominium and OREA Form 145 Assignment of Agreement of Purchase and Sale (including applicable schedules.)
 In most cases, the developer will have their own form as well.

-Will either the assignor’s or assignee’s lawyer’s services be adequate?
+Will either the assignor or assignee’s lawyer services be adequate?

 It is essential that the assignor and assignee each retain a lawyer with expertise in this area of real estate.